Edward Nicolls: Napoleonic Wars

 It was during his early career, during the Napoleonic Wars, that Nicolls earned his reputation as "Fighting Nicolls", for as an officer on small ships, he was engaged in numerous fierce actions on small boats and at gun batteries.
 On 5 November 1803, during the blockade of Saint-Domingue, Lieutenant Nicolls took a 12-man cutting-out party in the cutter from HMS Blanche and captured the French cutter Albion from under the battery at Monte Christi.
 Albion had a crew of 43 men and was armed with two 4-pounder guns and six swivel guns.
 The British lost two dead, and two wounded including Nicolls.
 In single combat, the French captain wounded Nicolls severely with a pistol shot before himself being killed.
 For his courage in this action, Nicolls was awarded with a sword of honour valued at £30 by the committee of Lloyds.
 In 1804 Nicolls led another boat assault in the capture of a French brig, and led a landing party of Royal Marines in the successful siege of Franco-Dutch forces at Curaçao.
 Nicolls and his men withstood 28 consecutive days of continuous enemy assaults on their positions.

 On 25 July 1805, Nicolls was promoted to the rank of captain, and assigned command of a company which embarked in HMS Standard.
 During 1807 and 1808, Nicolls participated in the siege of Corfu and in a foray to Egypt.
 It was during this period, too, that he was honourably mentioned in despatches for his part in the Dardanelles Operation, during which he captured a Turkish flag.
 In 1808 he led the boat attack from the Standard which captured the Italian gunboat Volpe off Corfu.

 In 1808 he made a brief return to England to get married.
 In 1809, Nicolls commanded HMS Standards marines while the ship participated in the Gunboat War.
 On 18 May Nicolls's marines assisted marines and seamen under the command of Captain William Selby of HMS Owen Glendower in the capture of the island of Anholt.
 In the skirmish, a Danish garrison of 170 men put up a sharp but ineffectual resistance that killed one British marine and wounded two before surrendering.
 Following the capture of Anholt, Nicolls was briefly assigned as the British military governor of the island.
-On 8 August 1810, Nicolls received the brevet rank of major.
+On 8 August 1810, Nicolls received the brevet rank of major, the first Royal Marine officer to be granted this promotion for shore service.

+In May 1812, a court martial of Brevet Major Nicolls was held.
+For all thirteen charges, he was acquitted, and only reprimanded.